 Unpretentious yet still stylish, Sag Harbor is beloved by those who live here.
 Community events including Harborfest, the wintertime Harborfrost, arts and crafts fairs and the Sag Harbor American Music Festival occur throughout the year.
 Bay Street Theater offers theatrical productions, concerts and comedy showcases, many including celebrities in their cast.
-Mashashimuet Park offers hiking trails, tennis courts, a playground, picnic areas, youth sporting events, birdwatching and quiet space in beautiful surroundings.
+In Mashashimuet Park there are hiking trails, tennis courts, a playground, picnic areas, youth sporting events, birdwatching and quiet space in beautiful surroundings.

 The pristine waters of Sag Harbor’s bays are magnets for boating enthusiasts, and luxury yachts are moored in summer along with many smaller boats in the harbor.
 The bay beaches, with calmer, warmer water than the ocean, are popular among families with children.
 They’re also used for kayaking, canoeing, and paddle boarding.
 Mile-long Foster Memorial Beach, known among the locals as “Long Beach,” on Noyack Bay is a Southampton Town beach and requires a parking permit in summer (available at Southampton Town Hall).
 Havens Beach, on Sag Harbor Bay, is the only Sag Harbor Village beach and has a playground, gazebo and bathrooms.
 A parking sticker is required, and available at the village municipal building.